Vodka2134156/TIME-LOCK-STAKING-TON/README.md

 #### **Example Withdrawal Transaction**:
 - **Transaction Hash**: [TonViewer Link](https://tonviewer.com/transaction/f535ce00409ff63b4b8b0ec20b17a196d39e7d777efb8125efd2df108401a25f) (Add a valid link here)
 - **Description**:
-  - The user sent 10 staked Jettons back to the master contract.
+  - The user sent 0.8 staked Jettons back to the master contract.
-  - The master contract calculated the equivalent 1 TON and sent it to the user's wallet.
+  - The master contract calculated the equivalent 0.8 TON and sent it to the user's wallet wiith message of how much time he staked.

 ---